 Now a 30-something dad, William has developed a royal style that suits his sporty, family-orientated lifestyle and his unpretentious, thoughtful nature.
 Like his father, he leans to Savile Row tailored suits for formal outings, but chooses a slimmer and more modern cut.
 Off-duty or for more relaxed royal appearances, he likes to wear easy chinos and casual trousers, lightweight jackets, open-neck shirts and fitted jumpers (as often does his wife, Kate, Duchess of Cambridge).

 The Scottish lambswool jumper and British made jeans

 William adores his knits, the trusted mainstays of any gentleman’s wardrobe.
 Spun in Hawick using the finest British lambswool, luxuriously soft and light, this Scottish made blue lambswool jumper would suit him well.
 Jeans of all shades feature in Prince William’s casual wardrobe and the action man would appreciate this style, smart, understated, comfortable and effortless at all times.

-The Smart Tweed Blazer
+The Smart Tweed Jacket

-The Rich Blue Formal City Suit
+The Formal City Suit

 Edward VIII, later known as the Duke of Windsor was king for less than a year.
 The duke did it his own way and it certainly showed through his fashion sense.
 On modest occasions the Duke would wear a flannel suit in the finest quality.
 Cordings suits are evidence of quality workmanship that goes into British tailoring.